coreyjadams/harvard_production/python/database/schema.md

 ### Dataset Tables

-Therefore, a dataset has several tables associated directly with it:
+Therefore, a dataset has a table associated directly with it:
  - dataset_metadata
- - dataset_search

-The search table is minimal and contains the following information only:
+The table contains the following information:
- - primary key (**unique**)
+ - primary key (**unique**) (is a foreign key for metadata ID)
- - Secondary keys:
-   - filename (full path, must be **unique**)
  - run identification number

-The metadata table has fuller information about the dataset, and contains the following columns:
- - primary key (**unique**)
- - Secondary keys:
  - filename (full path, must be unique)
-   - run identification number
  - file type (output, analysis, etc)
  - number of events
+ - creation time
+ - creation JOB ID
  - size (GB) of output file